Contact us!

 and CENY.
 She continues to do so today, most recently working with children at a refugee camp in Bali.

 Marta has a teaching degree in Elementary Education at the UNEX in Badajoz, and a master's in Bilingual Education at UNIR.
 She completed her teaching internship at the International School of Brooklyn ISB.
-She also received a scholarship to the Darmasiswa Indonesian Art and Culture program in Bali.
+She also received a scholarship to the Darmasiswa Indonesian Art and Culture program in Bali, and is pursuing another Master’s in Bilingual Early Childhood Education at Hunter College.

 As a teacher, Marta prioritizes cultural understanding, building friendships and community, and responsible stewardship of the environment.
 An active painter and craftsperson in her spare time, she brings her love of the arts to the classroom, encouraging children to freely explore their creative impulses.